ipfs-cluster/ipfs-cluster/README.md

 `ipfs-cluster` is a tool which groups a number of IPFS nodes together, allowing to collectively perform operations such as pinning.

-In order to do so IPFS Cluster server nodes use a libp2p-based consensus algorithm (currently Raft) to agree on a log of operations and build a consistent state across the cluster.
+In order to do so IPFS Cluster nodes use a libp2p-based consensus algorithm (currently Raft) to agree on a log of operations and build a consistent state across the cluster.
 The state represents which objects should be pinned by which nodes.

-Additionally, server nodes act as a proxy/wrapper to the IPFS API, so they can be used as a regular node, with the difference that pin requests are handled by the Cluster.
+Additionally, cluster nodes act as a proxy/wrapper to the IPFS API, so they can be used as a regular node, with the difference that pin requests are handled by the Cluster.

-IPFS Cluster provides a server application (`ipfscluster-server`), a Go API, a HTTP API and a command-line tool (`ipfscluster`).
+IPFS Cluster provides a cluster-node application (`ipfs-cluster-service`), a Go API, a HTTP API and a command-line tool (`ipfs-cluster-ctl`).

 Current functionality only allows pinning in all cluster members, but more strategies (like setting a replication factor for each pin) will be developed.